-We are holding your refund because you have not filed one or more tax returns and we believe you will owe tax.
+We're holding your refund because you haven't filed one or more tax returns and we believe you will owe tax.

 What you need to do

-- File your personal tax return immediately or explain to us why you don't need to file.
+- File your personal tax return immediately or explain to us:

 - that you've already filed

-- Review what happens when you don't file a tax return:
+Review Collection Procedures for Taxpayers Filing and/or Paying Late for what happens when you don’t file a tax return.

 Answers to Common Questions